Igloo Marine Ultra Cooler Review

 As is typical, the largest coolers offer up the longest ice life.
 In optimal conditions, you can expect around 140 hours of total ice life in Igloo’s largest Marine Ultra cooler.
 This isn’t too far off from what Igloo has said.

 As for coolers currently on Igloo’s website, the largest option is the 72-quart.
 It is noticeably less than the gigantic 162 quart but still offers up a respectable 90ish hours of ice performance.
+This is plenty long enough for most people’s needs.

 Overall, we are pretty happy with these results.
 The insulation used is a bit thinner than on most of the premium coolers and these ice chests also don’t utilize the super thick rubber gasket that many higher-end coolers have.
 This does result in a slight hit to performance.
-But for most people’s the ice retention rate is still plenty long for their needs.
+But for most people the ice retention rate is still plenty long for their needs.

 Igloo Marine Ultra Soft Cooler

 Similar to the Igloo Marine Ultra Coolers, the Igloo Marine Ultra Softer Coolers have also gone through some changes over the years.
-However, unlike the coolers, the soft coolers have actually increased in product selection.
+However, unlike the coolers, the soft coolers have increased in product selection.

-Currently, you can choose from 24-can, 28-can, 32-can, 36-can, 40-can, and 46-can options.
+Currently, you can choose from 24-can, 28-can, 32-can, 36-can, 42-can, and 46-can options.
 The exact amount of storage space in units of quarts can vary, but these sizes will offer roughly 12 to 30 quarts of storage.

 Igloo Marine Ultra Soft Cooler Features